Varaha Heritage Bringing Technology and Culture Together for a Richer Public Experience - www.lokmattimes.com

 Varaha Heritage Bringing Technology and Culture Together for a Richer Public Experience

-Kolkata (West Bengal) [India], May 20: The city of joy, Kolkata, witnessed the second chapter of the International Museum ...
+PNN Kolkata (West Bengal) [India], May 20: The city of joy, Kolkata, witnessed the second chapter of the ...

 Kolkata (West Bengal) [India], May 20: The city of joy, Kolkata, witnessed the second chapter of the International Museum Expo on the 18th and 19th of May, organised by the Ministry of Culture, Government of India, to initiate a holistic conversation on museums and India's cultural diplomacy through digitization.